jesiccanayak123/TODO-LIST/README.md

 # TODO-LIST

-a simple to-do app for personal use made by html, css and javascript
+A simple to-do app for personal use made by html, css and javascript